PaddlePaddle/book/02.recognize_digits/README.md

 # Recognize Digits

 The source code for this tutorial is here:  [book/recognize_digits](https://github.com/PaddlePaddle/book/tree/develop/02.recognize_digits).
-For instructions on getting started with Paddle, please refer to [installation instructions](https://github.com/PaddlePaddle/book/blob/develop/README.md#running-the-book).
+For instructions on getting started with this book,see [Running This Book](https://github.com/PaddlePaddle/book/blob/develop/README.md#running-the-book).

 ## Introduction
 When one learns to program, the first task is usually to write a program that prints "Hello World!".